DeadDude-glitch/USB_Vaccum/README.md

 authorization required: normal user

 ### scheduleTask.bat
-this file creates 2 scheduled tasks that start the dataHarvest script when the professor gives his lecture, and creates the directory where all the files will be copied to.

-authorization required: admin
+this file creates scheduled tasks that start the dataHarvest script when the target is expceted to plugin his USB. authorization required: admin

-### cleaner.bat (not done yet)
-this file should copy all the stolen files to the attacker's usb, delete or overwrite the the code of the previous batch scripts,and delete the scheduled tasks made.

 authurization required: admin